-Prof. Beach has held visiting and permanent positions at the College of William and Mary, Temple University, the University of Cologne, the University of Trier, the University of Bonn, Princeton Theological Seminary, New Brunswick Theological Seminary, and Union Theological Seminary (New York).
+Prof. Beach has held visiting and permanent positions at The Ohio State University, the College of William and Mary, Temple University, the University of Cologne, the University of Trier, the University of Bonn, Princeton Theological Seminary, New Brunswick Theological Seminary, and Union Theological Seminary (New York).

 In 2013-14, she was a Member at the Institute for Advanced Study in Princeton.
-She is currently Treasurer of the Association of Members of the IAS (AMIAS), having formerly served as Treasurer.
+She is currently President of the Association of Members of the IAS (AMIAS), having formerly served as Treasurer.
 She has also received fellowhips and grants from the German-American Fulbright Commission, the Deutscher Akademischer Austauschdienst, and the Alexander von Humboldt Stiftung.

 In November 2017 Prof. Beach was honored for her outstanding teaching at Ohio State with a Ronald and Deborah Ratner Distinguished Teaching Award.
 She also received teaching awards at the College William and Mary.

 Prof. Beach is married to Prof. David Jaeger, a Professor of Economics in the School of Economics and Finance at the University of St Andrews, which whom she is collaborating on a large scale project in quantative medieval history to examine the relationship between monasteries, towns, and the ruling elite in 11th-13th century Germany.
 They have two grown children and both grew up in the suburbs of New York City.